org-mushroom-kingdom/ttn-workflows/README.md

 ### Triggers

-workflow_dispatch: This workflow can be triggered manually.
+`workflow_dispatch`: This workflow can be triggered manually.
 TODO SEE MANUAL TESTING?

+`workflow_call`: A reusable workflow that should be called upon by caller workflows.
+See **__Caller Workflow Triggers__** for details on the caller workflow trigger.

+**Caller Workflow Triggers**

-A reusable workflow that should be called upon by caller workflows when the caller workflow's repository has certain pull request activity (opened, synchronize, or reopened) that is a release branch being merged into the main branch.
+`pull_request`: When the caller workflow's repository has certain pull request activity (opened, synchronize, or reopened) that is a release branch being merged into the main branch.
 A release branch will have the word 'release' as a prefix.
-See more details in caller workflow repos like `ttn-frontend`.
+See more details in the caller workflow repositories' README files.

 ### Business Logic